 Card-present transactions are far simpler.
 The best way to streamline your e-commerce transactions is by opting for an all-in-one service and selecting an integrated shopping cart that’s simple to use and covers your needs.

-Any business or organization that processes, stores or transmits cardholder data falls under PCI scope.
+Any business or organization that processes, stores or transmits cardholder data falls within PCI scope.
 Protecting your cardholder data is imperative to your business’s success, as a breach will cost you repeat customers and future business.

 Do you accept online payments?
 What do you like or dislike about your current Payment Gateway?
 What questions do you have?
 We’d love to hear from you!